Open-EO/openeo-python-client/docs/development.rst

     `openeo project on pypi.org <https://pypi.org/project/openeo/>`_
 -   The Python virtual environment you work in has the latest versions of the ``twine`` package installed.
-    If you plan to build the wheel yourself (instead of letting Jenkins do this), you also need recent enough versions of the ``setuptools`` and ``wheel`` packages.
+    If you plan to build the wheel yourself (instead of letting GitHub or Jenkins do this), you also need recent enough versions of the ``setuptools`` and ``wheel`` packages.

 Important files